farznh/LVM-extension-on-LUKS-protected-disk-script/README.md

 ### Handles Two Core Scenarios

 - **Adding a New Physical Disk**:
-  Automatically partitions, encrypts, and integrates a new disk into the existing LVM Volume Group.
+  Automatically partitions, encrypts, and integrates a new disk into the existing.

 - **Resizing an Existing Disk**:
   Safely expands the partition, LUKS container, and LVM layers to utilize space added to an existing virtual or physical disk.